wjn0/compare_concordance/README.md

 Installation
 ------------

-This package can be installed via `pip`:
+This package can be installed via Pip:

-    $ python3 -m pip install compare_concordance
+    $ pip install compare_concordance

 Usage
 -----